websemantics/semantic-dojo/README.md

 [Semantic Dojo](https://github.com/websemantics/semantic-dojo) brings these awesome features to Dojo Toolkit, allowing those who love DTK to build modern Web apps.

 To test different themes for the supported widgets, go to 'less/theme.config' and change the Button theme for example from 'default' to 'raised': `@button     : 'raised';`, refresh and enjoy!

-## Build

-To build Semantic-Dojo do the following:

-- Install Nodejs required packages: `npm install`
-- Run gulp in main folder: `gulp`

-This will generate the master Semantic Dojo styles at `dist/semantic-dojo.css`.
-Assets are located in `dist/themes/default/assets`

-To build the demo app, run build.sh

-`./build.sh`

 This will build the dojo app to `dist/app` folder, and also run `gulp` for Semantic Dojo.